Omnichannel Retail: Everything You Need to Know to Succeed

 • Implement an automated order processing system to automatically process orders as they come in across multiple channels.

-• Partner with a 3PL to streamline fulfilment and automate shipping.
+• Partner with an expert fulfilment solution to streamline fulfilment and automate shipping

 As your business grows, it becomes harder to be involved in the day-to-day operations.
 Additionally, investing in the right technology and logistics infrastructure to run a well-managed omnichannel retail strategy can be time-consuming and costly.

-As a leading fulfilment provider, you can easily connect your online store and other sales channels to our fulfilment technology.
+As a leading fulfilment provider, ShipBob’s technology integrates with major ecommerce channels, including marketplaces like Amazon and Walmart Marketplace, social channels like TikTok Shop, and retailers like Target, Ulta, Saks, and more.
 That way, orders from multiple channels can be automatically sent to the nearest fulfilment location to be picked, packed, and shipped.

 From ShipBob’s merchant dashboard, you can view and track both inventory and order status across channels in real time.
 If you cater to a B2B audience, ShipBob also makes it easy to track both DTC and B2B ecommerce orders all in one place.